-The National Association of Broadcasters has called for a "swift investigation" into a police officer who fired pepper balls at a local TV reporter covering a protest in Louisville, Kentucky, Friday night (May 29).
-SAG-AFTRA also condemned the police action.
+The National Association of Broadcasters has called for a "swift investigation" into a police officer who fired pepper balls at a local TV reporter covering a protest in Louisville, Ky., Friday night (May 29).
+SAG-AFTRA also condemned the police action,

 WAVE TV reported that Kaitlin Rust appeared to have been hit by the pepper balls--originally they were thought to be rubber bullets--as she was doing a live report.